s4turnuz/s4turnuz/README.md

 ## Hello!
 Welcome to my Github profile 👋

 <p>💬 My name is Douglas.
-I'm a software engineering student at UTFPR, and and currently an software trainee at Programmer's Beyond It.
+I'm a software engineering student at UTFPR, and currently an software trainee at Programmer's Beyond It.
 I'm a technology enthusiast, always looking to get to places I've never been before. 🔭</p>

 <div align="left">
 <h6>Tools and technologies:</h6>